Announcement! An Official Biography On Legendary Actor Sanjeev Kumar

 Talking more about the book, Gupta says she is clear that she's writing for a larger audience.
 "Sanjeev Kumar's story deserves to be told via a movie/web-series.
 He was the first among the outliers.
 There is a current generation of Bollywood actors, who look up to Sanjeev Kumar as an actor that challenged convention- and gave performers the courage to believe in their craft and earn the respect of their peers."

 Uday Jariwala confirmed that friends, co-workers and family members are contributing readily to the book.
-The book should is expected to be ready by his 35th death anniversary in Nov 2020.
+The book is expected to be ready by the actor's 35th death anniversary in November 2020.